The Big Three

 Collaborative workspace.
 Data not used for training.
 Still not HIPAA-compliant without additional measures.

-The HIPAA pathway is more complex than some alternatives.
-OpenAI offers BAAs for API services and, for ChatGPT, only through Enterprise or Edu plans with sales-managed accounts.
-ChatGPT Free, Plus, Pro, and even Team plans are explicitly not covered by BAAs and cannot be used with protected health information.
+HIPAA pathway: BAAs available for API services and Enterprise/Edu plans with sales-managed accounts.
+ChatGPT Free, Plus, Pro, and Team plans are explicitly not covered by BAAs and cannot be used with protected health information.

 Claude: The Safety-First Approach